yewstack/docs/src/advanced-topics/optimizations.md

 If your main crate is too heavyweight, or you want to rapidly iterate on a deeply nested page \(eg. a page that renders on top of another page\), you can use an example crate to create a more simple implementation of the main page and render your work-in-progress component on top of that.

-## Build size optimalization
+## Build size optimization

-- optimize rust code
+- optimize Rust code
   - `wee_aloc` ( using tiny allocator )
   - `cargo.toml` ( defining release profile )
 - optimize wasm code using `wasm-opt`